 How is intestinal obstruction caused by abdominal adhesions treated?

 Treatment is not usually needed for abdominal adhesions that are causing no problems.
 However, if they are causing intestinal obstruction, treatment with surgery to divide the adhesions is needed.
 The surgeon can use keyhole (laparoscopic) or open surgery depending on how well your child is at the time.
-If your child is very unwell, open surgery is usually preferred.
+If a child is very unwell, open surgery is usually preferred.

 The surgeon will divide any adhesions, straighten out the twisted intestine and check it for any unhealthy areas.
 If the intestines look healthy, the surgeon will put them back into the abdomen.
 The surgeon will remove any parts of the intestine where tissue has died.
 The amount can vary, but the surgeon will leave as much of the intestine as possible.